beerjson/beerjson/adr/0004-format-version-numbering.md

 - **Harder:** every release with schema changes must extend the `VersionType` enum, which is a deliberate step that is easy to forget.
 The test asserting the test corpus declares a supported version is what catches it.
-- **Breaking:** nothing.
-Documents declaring `2.01` or `2.06` keep validating, and every other value that used to pass was passing only because the field was unconstrained.
-Software emitting `2.06` should move to `1.1`, but on its own schedule; the deprecated branch will be removed in a future major with the usual notice.
+- **Breaking:** no document.
+Documents declaring `2.01` or `2.06` keep validating; every other value that passed before did so only because the field was unconstrained.
+Implementations do break, in that reading a 3.0 schema needs a validator supporting JSON Schema 2020-12, which is what the major signals.